 Personally identifiable information (or non-releasable information) includes all information not defined as directory information and may not be released without expressed written consent of the student.
-Students may control the release of directory information by notifying the Registrar's Office at CSU in writing.
-Upon receipt of this request, a privacy hold will be placed on the student's record.
+Students may control the release of directory information by completing the CSU Request to Revoke Directory Information Release Form.
+Upon receipt of this form, a Privacy Hold will be placed on the student's record.